thephez/docs-core/docs/guide/wallets-wallet-programs.md

 ![Signing-Only Wallets](https://dash-docs.github.io/img/dev/en-wallets-signing-only.svg)

-When first run, the signing-only wallet creates a <<glossary:parent private key>> and transfers the corresponding <<glossary:parent public key>> to the networked wallet.
+When first run, the signing-only wallet creates a [parent private key](../resources/glossary.md#parent-private-key) and transfers the corresponding [parent public key](../resources/glossary.md#parent-public-key) to the networked wallet.

-The networked wallet uses the parent public key to derive each <<glossary:child public key>>, optionally helps distribute them, monitors for outputs spent to those public keys, creates unsigned transactions spending those outputs, and transfers the unsigned transactions to the signing-only wallet.
+The networked wallet uses the parent public key to derive each [child public key](../resources/glossary.md#child-public-key), optionally helps distribute them, monitors for outputs spent to those public keys, creates unsigned transactions spending those outputs, and transfers the unsigned transactions to the signing-only wallet.

 Often, users are given a chance to review the unsigned transactions' details (particularly the output details) using the signing-only wallet.

-After the optional review step, the signing-only wallet uses the parent private key to derive each appropriate <<glossary:child private key>> and signs the transactions, giving the signed transactions back to the networked wallet.
+After the optional review step, the signing-only wallet uses the parent private key to derive each appropriate [child private key](../resources/glossary.md#child-private-key) and signs the transactions, giving the signed transactions back to the networked wallet.

-The networked wallet then broadcasts the signed transactions to the peer-to-peer <<glossary:network>>.
+The networked wallet then broadcasts the signed transactions to the peer-to-peer [network](../resources/glossary.md#network).

 The following subsections describe the two most common variants of signing-only wallets: offline wallets and hardware wallets.